-To make this question answerable in a finite amount of time, let's simplify things and ask, "How much money is there in actual United States dollars?"
+To make this question answerable, let's start by asking, "How much money is there in actual United States dollars?"
 Since the statistics for the U.S. are easy to come by, we can examine this question in a couple of different ways.